christianuhlcc/blog/content/en/posts/getting_the_most_from_1_on_1s.md

 ### Be on time

-This fits the same message of above: Are you important to your manager or not?
+This fits the same message above: Are you important to your manager or not?
 Do they stand up for you (figuratively) in your previous meeting by insisting on stopping on time?
 Or do they de-prioritize you by just continuing the previous topic?

 Of course, that doesn't always work, but even being conscious of that, and apologizing when you mess up, goes a long way.

 ### Share the doc

-I used to have a meeting document where I kept my notes, but I kept it to myself - mostly because the structure was confusing and everything was full of embarassing typos.
-As I got better with live note keeping, and with [Grammarly](https://app.grammarly.com/) to help my spelling, these reasons for caution went away.
+I used to have a meeting document where I kept my notes, but I kept it to myself - mostly because the structure was confusing and everything was full of embarrassing typos.
+As I got better with live note-keeping, and with [Grammarly](https://app.grammarly.com/) to help my spelling, these reasons for caution went away.
 I find sharing the doc with the other person very valuable now: People can add topics beforehand[^2], and you can both look back independently.

 I try not to add things that are not fully obvious to the agenda for my reports so that they don't have anxiety about an ambiguous point.